Explore Portugal’s hidden gems with a private luxury tour from Lisbon to Faro. Enjoy personalized service and flexible stops in comfort.

 Duration: 1 hour

-Faro is the capital of the Algarve region, in the south of Portugal, and plays a central role both administratively and culturally.
+Faro is the capital of the Algarve region, in southern Portugal, and plays a central role both administratively and culturally.
 The city has a rich history dating back to antiquity, with evidence of Roman occupation in the area.
 During the Roman period, the city was known as Ossonoba and was an important commercial and port center.

 With the arrival of the Moors in the 8th century, the city gained the name “Faru” and prospered under Islamic rule, which left a lasting mark on local architecture and culture.
 After the Christian reconquest in 1249, Faro began to develop as an economic and administrative center.